aurelienmerz/SaucyWavesMidiSynth/README.md

 Saucy Waves is designed for musicians, composers, producers, sound designers and artists looking to create new sounds to use in their compositions.

 ## Plugin usage:
+Download the plug-in as VST or AU from this link and follow the instructions on the **READ_ME.txt**: https://drive.google.com/drive/folders/1-EYv4f8IMFTOchJs_PYzhlFliOxg9dVd?usp=sharing

 1.  *Connect your midi controller to your computer via USB or Bluetooth (ROLI)
 2.  *Open your DAW of choice
 3.  *Open a midi track